In this post you will learn about the basics of social media for filmmakers in 7 actionable tips.

 I am using both my own experience and I will also link to the best sites online that have researched into this topic.

 Finding Work with social media

 1. Use a Social Media's search bar like Google

-Use the search bar to find jobs on Facebook and twitter.
-I have found jobs before by simple typing my job title into the twitter search bar.
-Think of a social media search bar just like a Google search bar.
-Search for jobs and use keywords that surround your job title
+Use the search bar on any social media.
+I have found jobs before by simple typing my job title into the Twitter search bar.
+Think of a social media search bar just like Google's search bar.

 The aim is to not let people forget about you and your work.

 A few years ago I used to regularly work on film sets and I still stay in touch with crew I worked with via social media.
 Consider this when you are working on your next film set follow members of the cast and crew via social media.